 Tempe, AZ 85287-5302

-Sara Meerow is an assistant professor in the School of Geographical Sciences and Urban Planning.
+Sara Meerow is an associate professor in the School of Geographical Sciences and Urban Planning.
 She is an interdisciplinary social-ecological systems scientist working at the intersection of urban geography and planning.
 Her research tackles the challenge of how to make cities more resilient in the face of climate change and other social and environmental hazards.
 She combines more conceptual studies of urban resilience with empirical research on the complexities of green infrastructure and climate change adaptation planning in a range of cities including Manila, New York, Los Angeles, and Detroit.
 Meerow emphasizes problem-driven, collaborative research that combines qualitative and quantitative methods with spatial analysis.
 She earned her PhD in 2017 from the University of Michigan’s School of Natural Resources and Environment (now the School for Environment and Sustainability).
 She also has a master’s in international development studies from the University of Amsterdam in the Netherlands.